mike-french/myrex/README.md

 ### Execution Processes

-The matching of individual input strings is managed by an `Executor` process instance.
+The matching of individual input strings is managed by a transient `Executor` process instance.
 An `Executor` is created for each input string, and exits when the matching process completes.